Elizabeth Kearney Women's Leadership Program

 Women identify their individual strengths, build skills, learn about community and civic engagement, network, and leave prepared to address common leadership challenges facing women.

-Elizabeth Kearney Women's Leadership is held once per month from September through June.
+Elizabeth Kearney Women's Leadership is held once per month following the schedule below.

 Each session includes leadership presentations/workshops and small group discussions and covers various leadership topics, such as: strengths-based leadership, values and ethics, managing conflict, and imposter syndrome.